 A Welcoming Embrace

 Behind the grandiose temple facades and colonial influence, it’s the open-armed people who are at the heart of authentic India.
 And you’ll meet them during exclusive visits to their homes and workplaces.
 Visit a traditional silk-weaving workshop to meet local artists and learn the secret to perfectly draping a sari.
 Stop by a meditation center and mingle with the spiritually-minded as you take in its serene setting.
 Watch as pilgrims cleanse themselves in a bathing ghat on the banks of the Kaveri River.
-Chat with shopkeepers at a Madurai bazaar and meet the devout at a candlelit Aarti Prayer Ceremony.
-Learn the many uses of local spices during a plantation tour.
+Chat with shopkeepers at a Madurai bazaar and learn the many uses of local spices during a plantation tour.
 Pick up some secrets of Indian cuisine during a cooking lesson.
 And so much more, thanks to the unprecedented access our small group provides to the small, intimate venues that reveal the true Southern India.